Articles Posted in MCAD

 Gordon Law Group

 In Michigan this week, bipartisan legislation was signed protecting mothers who nurse their children in public from discrimination and prosecution.
 45 states now have some form of law allowing women to breastfeed in public or private locations.
-The “Breastfeeding Anti-Discrimination Act” allows a woman to breastfeed a child in any public place.
-Public places include,…
+The new statute confirms that mothers who breastfeed their children in public cannot be discriminated against or prosecuted…

 Continue reading ›